I grew up with a brother who struggled with mental illness.

 I am not sure how to navigate this field of boyhood, becoming a man, or even how to listen to them.

 Perhaps there’s nothing I can do to help the parents and the boys who struggle.
 Maybe “help” is not a right word to use here.
 Perhaps that’s the point.
 They don’t need my help.
-I just have to listen and know that they struggle to come to terms with their spaces.
+I just have to listen and know that they struggle to come to terms with their identities.